-j.
+k.
 Negotiations

 Normally, there should be no negotiation.
 Negotiations should be a rare exception rather than the rule and may be resorted to only in exceptional circumstances.
 If it is decided to hold negotiations for reduction of prices, they should be held only with the lowest acceptable bidder (L1), who is techno-commercially responsive for the supply of a bulk quantity and on whom the contract would have been placed but for the decision to negotiate.
-In no case, including where a cartel/pool rates are suspected, should negotiations be extended to those who had either not tendered originally or whose tender was rejected because of unresponsiveness of bid, unsatisfactory credentials, inadequacy of capacity or unworkable rates.
-The circumstances where negotiations may be considered could be:
+In no case, including where a cartel/pool rates are suspected, should negotiations be extended to those who had either not tendered originally or whose tender was rejected because of unresponsiveness of bid. unsatisfactory credentials. inadequacy of capacity The circumstances where negotiations may unworkable rates. considered could be:

-- i) Where the procurement is done on nomination basis; - ii) Procurement is from single or limited sources; - iii) Procurements where there is suspicion of cartel formation which should be recorded; and - iv) Where the requirements are urgent and the delay in re-tendering for the entire requirement due to the unreasonableness of the quoted rates would jeopardise essential operations, maintenance and safety, negotiations with L1 bidder(s) may be done for bare minimum quantum of requirements.
+- i) Where the procurement is done on nomination basis; - ii) Procurement is from single or limited sources;

+- iii) Procurements where there is suspicion of cartel formation which should be recorded; and - iv) Where the requirements are urgent and the delay in re-tendering for the entire requirement due to the unreasonableness of the quoted rates would jeopardise essential operations, maintenance and safety, bidder(s) negotiations with L1 may be done for bare minimum quantum of requirements.
 The balance bulk requirement should, however, be procured through a re-tender, following the normal tendering process.

-k.
-Cancellation of Procurement Process/Rejection of All Bids/Re-tender
+1. Cancellation of Procurement Process/Rejection of All Bids/Re-tender